dbahenam/Web-Development/Section3/Notes.md

 - Block: new line started and width
 - Inline: in line added and only width of content is used
-  - top and bottom margins don't work for them
+  - top and bottom margins don't work for them, unless inline elements like images
+  - padding doesn't move elements

+### Margin Collapsing

+- Only happens to block elements
+- Largest margin rules

+### Box Shadow

+- adds 3D look
+- 4 values
+- offset along x axis, offset along y axis, blurr radius, color of shadow